Home / All Programs / Mule Supported Trips (Ages 55+) / Evolution Loop – Mule Supported

 Dates

-We start the 59-mile loop by hiking over Bishop Pass and entering Kings Canyon National Park.
-Then we drop into Le Conte Canyon and meet up with the John Muir Trail.
-We climb over Muir Pass to arrive in the Evolution Basin.
-We pass by Wanda Lake, Sapphire Lake, and Evolution Lake.
-From the Evolution Basin, we follow the San Joaquin River into the Evolution Valley.
-On day 5 we leave the JMT and head up Piute Canyon to Hutchinson Meadow.
-Finally, we climb over Pine Creek Pass before descending to the Pine Creek trailhead.
+We begin the 59-mile loop by hiking over Bishop Pass into Kings Canyon National Park, then drop into Le Conte Canyon and join the John Muir Trail.
+From there we climb over Muir Pass into Evolution Basin, follow the river into Evolution Valley, and eventually head up Piute Canyon before crossing Pine Creek Pass to finish the route.

-You will carry only a light daypack with water, clothing, lunch, sunscreen, etc. Your day pack ideally weighs less than 15 pounds. and the mules will carry the rest!
+You will carry only a light daypack with water, layers, lunch, and essentials—about 15 pounds.
+The mules carry the rest, making the journey far more comfortable and enjoyable.

 Prerequisites